MicrosoftDocs/minecraft-creator/creator/Documents/RecipeIntroduction.md

   ]
 ```

-A `context` which can be one of three values:
+A `context` can be one of three values:

 * `AlwaysUnlocked`: Always unlock this item
 * `PlayerInWater`: Player enters the water
 * `PlayerHasManyItems`: Player has more than 10 items in their inventory

 Crafting table:

 ```json
   "unlock": {
     "context": "AlwaysUnlocked"